Nikon D7500 versus Panasonic GH5

 |Nikon D7200« »||optical||Y||3.2||1229||fixed||n||8000||6.0||Y||n|

 |Nikon D610« »||optical||Y||3.2||921||fixed||n||4000||6.0||Y||n|

 Both the D7500 and the GH5 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GH5 replaced the earlier Panasonic GH4, while the D7500 followed on from the Nikon D7200.

 So how do things add up?
-Is the Nikon D7500 better than the Panasonic GH5 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Nikon D7500 or the Panasonic GH5 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.